 The year afterwards, we got a villainous example in "A Good Man Goes To War".
 The rank-and-file soldiers mostly seem like ordinary people (there's even a married gay couple), but the Headless Monks are — well, the name kind of sums it up.
 Oddly, they seem to be made up of different denominations — the married couple are Anglican, but their colonel refers to a "Papal Mainframe".
-(Granted, the same colonel mentions the Queen and it's three thousand years in the future so it's not too unreasonable to suppose that the Catholic and Anglican churches have merged (with the RM apparently) by then.)
+(Granted, the same colonel mentions the Queen and its three thousand years in the future so it's not too unreasonable to suppose that the Catholic and Anglican churches have merged, along with the Army by then.)

 The army in A Good Man Goes To War is explicitly a task force made out of a levy of allied political entities with the specific aim of taking down The Doctor.
-The "Gamma Girl" is from a world that isn't at war with The Doctor, making her presence odd.
-Interestingly, this would mean that ALL soldiers at this time in history are "clerics", or, possibly, that this is a holy war that all the denominations agree upon.
+The "Gamma Girl" is from a world that is mentioned as being "Heaven Neutral" making her presence odd, since they apparently aren't involved in this conflict.
+This could mean that most soldiers at this time in history are "clerics", or, possibly, that the conflict with the Doctor is a holy war that all the denominations have agreed upon.

 In BattleTech, Clan Cloud Cobra are known for as "the clergy of the Clans".
 Being founded by a Chaplain, the Cloud Cobras all follow a ecumenical religious movement called "The Way', although they have subdivisions based on Christianity, Judaism, Islam, and other faiths.